Bobby Unser: IndyCar career

 Unser came from a family of racecar drivers.
 He won numerous racing championships throughout his career, including three Indianapolis 500 titles.
-When asked in 2008 about his potential to move from midget and sprint cars, Unser said, "I never considered Indianapolis because I didn’t think I was good enough.
+When asked in 2008 about his potential to move from midget and sprint cars, Unser said, "I never considered Indianapolis because I didn't think I was good enough.
 But Rufus (Parnelli Jones) told me I was going and he got me a ride and I always be indebted to him."

 Unser made his IndyCar debut in 1962 (excluding the Pikes Peak races which were part of the IndyCar season in the 1950s).
 He raced for Andy Granatelli between 1963 and 1965 with a Novi engine.
 Unser raced in his first Indianapolis 500 in 1963.
 He crashed early and placed 33rd.
 Unser's second Indianapolis 500 in 1964 ended on the second lap in the crash that killed Eddie Sachs and Dave MacDonald.
 Unser moved to an IndyCar owned by Bob Willke from 1966 until 1970.
 His first IndyCar win came in 1967 at Mosport, in Ontario.
 A year later, Unser won his first Indianapolis 500, setting the record as the first driver to race over 170 miles per hour at Indianapolis.
 In 1968, Unser worked with crew chief Jud Phillips and won his first USAC National Driving Championship with wins at Stardust International Raceway, Phoenix Raceway, Trenton Speedway, Indy, and the Pikes Peak Hill Climb.

 In 1972, Unser started working for Dan Gurney's All American Racers team and a John Miller Offenhauser engine.
 He set another Indianapolis 500 record for the fastest qualifying time at 195.940 mph.
 Teams were allowed to bolt on a wing for the first time and speeds rose significantly (the previous record speed was 178.696 mph).
 Unser won nine pole positions (in ten races) and won four of the races.
 In 1974, he won his second USAC National Driving Championship.
 In 13 races, Unser won four times, took second four times, and finished in the top five twelve times.
 In the 1975 Indianapolis 500, he won his second 500 in a race that was rain-shortened on lap 174 because of torrential rains.
-Unser won twice in 1976.
+Unser won twice in 1976 as part of the Fletcher Racing Team.
 He remained on Gurney's team until 1979.

 From 1979 to 1981, Unser raced in the CART series for Team Penske.
 Roger Penske wanted a proven winner to join his young driver Rick Mears.
-Unser won six times to Mears' three wins but Mears won the championship and Indy 500.
+Unser won six times to Mears' three wins but Mears won the championship and Indianapolis 500.
 In 1980 he became the first driver to win the California 500 four times.
 Unser won four times in 1980 and finished second in the season championship to Johnny Rutherford.
 His career ended in 1981 following a controversial win at Indianapolis.